msatul1305/Linux/Linux/LinuxCommandOptions_and_Basic_commands.md

     - ls -A
       - Like the -a option above except it does not list . (current directory) and .. (parent directory).
   - -b:
-  - -c:
+  - -c(count:
+    - grep -c pattern file.txt
     - e.g. ls -CF
       - -c: multi-column output without sorting, arranges the file and directory names in columns to fit the terminal width, making the output more readable.
 It does not sort the entries alphabetically.
   - -d or --directory:
     - ls -ld
   - -e:
+    - Specify multiple patterns to search for.
+      - grep -e pattern1 -e pattern2 file.txt
-  - -f or --force: forcefully
+  - -f or --force or follow: forcefully
     - rm -f: remove without confirmation
     - e.g. ls -CF
       - -F: This option appends a character to the end of each entry to indicate its type: